-This is a breakdown of the overall proportion of time spent by all children in care 10 within each placement type, compared to the proportion of children in care with findings of harm in each placement type (n.b. placement type does not always indicate where the harm takes place or the person who caused the harm).
+This is a breakdown of the overall proportion of time spent by all children in care10 within each placement type, compared to the proportion of children in care with findings of harm in each placement type (n.b. placement type does not always indicate where the harm takes place or the person who caused the harm).

 27% of children with findings of harm in this period were in return/remain home placements.
-This is proportionately greater than the number of children in care in this type of placement (12%).
+This is proportionately greater than the number of children in care in this type of placement (13%).

-5% of children with findings of harm were in a residence, compared to 2% of children in care overall.
+26% of children with findings of harm were in a non-family placement, compared to 40% of children in care overall.